Aseamann/TRain/README.md

 # TRain
-TRain: T-cell Receptor automated immunoinformatics v0.1 -- xx/xx/2022
-Copyright (c) 2022 Austin Seamann.
+TRain: T-cell Receptor automated immunoinformatics v0.1 Copyright (c) 2024 Austin Seamann.

-Thank you for choosing TRain.
-For more information about TRain, visit the
+Thank you for your interest in TRain.
+For more information, visit the
 publication:

 URL HERE